immunefi-team/Bounty_Boosts/ZeroLend/29069 - [SC - Medium] Ability to deny users from repaying and supplyi....md

 # Ability to deny users from repaying and supplying at the Pool contract

-Submitted on Wed Mar 06 2024 08:21:15 GMT-0400 (Atlantic Standard Time) by @OceanAndThunders for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 6th 2024 at 14:21:15 UTC by @OceanAndThunders for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29069